TGAprep/week2/BookStoreApplication/theBookStore.md

 	```

 	(iii) If their balance is lower than the total of the combined books,
-	tell them to get their money up and try again later (jk be nice about it).
+	tell them to get their money up and try again later (just be nice about it).

     ### YOU ARE NOW ENTERING HARD MODE
 5. Let's open up our functionality a bit so Susan can more easily find books.